-3 To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none
+To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion or racial group? minor/major/none

 Good relations category Details of policy impact Level of impact minor/major/none

-Religious belief None.
-None.
+Religious belief None

-Political opinion None.
-None.
+Political opinion None

-Racial group None.
-None.
+Racial group None

 4 Are there opportunities to better promote good relations between people of different religious belief, political opinion or racial group?
-Good relations category If Yes , provide details If No , provide reasons Religious belief No. Programme is aimed specifically at Invest NI client companies within the relevant sector.
-Political opinion No. Programme is aimed specifically at Invest NI client companies within the relevant sector.
-Racial group No. Programme is aimed specifically at Invest NI client companies within the relevant sector.
+Good relations category If Yes , provide details If No , provide reasons Religious belief No Support is provided to client companies to improve supply chain capability and ultimately competitiveness.
+Political opinion No Support is provided to client companies to improve supply chain capability and ultimately competitiveness.